Gurzhos Vadym: Political career

 2006 - 2008 deputy Head of Kyiv Regional State Administration.
 Was one of the designers and constructors of a ring road around Kiev.

 In January 2008 - Deputy Minister of Transport and Communications of Ukraine on the preparation of transport infrastructure for the European Football Championship (UEFA 2012).

 In August 2008, Vadym Gurzhos was re-appointed the Head of the State Road Administration of Ukraine.
-During the financial crisis of 2008 dealt with the problem of attracting additional funds to avoid default of Ukraine under obligations Ukravtodor, continued further development of the road infrastructure.
+During the 2008 financial crisis, he dealt with the problem of attracting additional funds to avoid default of Ukraine under obligations Ukravtodor, continued further development of the road infrastructure.

 Due to changes in the leadership of Ukraine in March 2010, he resigned.

 In the 2014 Ukrainian parliamentary election Vadym placed 8th on the (nationwide) party list of Strong Ukraine.
 In the election this party failed to clear the 5% election threshold (it got 3.11% of the votes) and thus Vadym did not make it to parliament (the party did win one constituency seat and thus one parliamentary seat).

 Gurzhos Vadym multiple times nominated and won "Man of the Year".

 (2001).
 Was awarded the Order of Merit (Ukraine) III degree.

 In 2000 Vadym Gurzhos was recognized by the Cabinet of Ministers of Ukraine with a Certificate of Honor - Ukr.